scvalex/ltc/docs/final.md

 not permitted*.
 Concretely, when we insert a value of type `Person` in the data store, the
 \href{http://hackage.haskell.org/packages/archive/base/latest/doc/html/Data-Typeable.html\#t:TypeRep}{\texttt{TypeRep}}
-of `Person` is also stored with the value; when we try a key already associated with the `Person` type with a value with the modified `Person`, we get an error.
+of `Person` is also stored with the value; when we try to set a key already associated with the `Person` type to a value of the modified `Person` type, we get an error.
 There are still problems with this
 approach: first, these errors can only be signaled at runtime, since they require accessing the on-disk database; second, although we cannot update a key with the wrong type, we can still insert a new key